GuilhermeSAraujo/auth-core/README.md

-# Simple Authentication System with NestJS
+# Auth Core: Simple Authentication System with NestJS

 This is a simple authentication system built using NestJS, bcryptjs, jsonwebtoken, and @nestjs/swagger.
 The purpose of this project is to learn about NestJS and its features.
+The architecture follows the Ports and Adapters (Hexagonal) pattern.

 ## Features